 Because anyone approved by ClickBank can make an anonymous website and promote this product and receive a cut of earnings, the risk of misleading health claims is higher than with traditional affiliate marketing in our opinion.

-One red flag to look out for in identifying a ClickBank product is when you search for reviews of the product in search engines like Google, most of the results are from local news publications set up to market products, such as Bellevue Reporter, LAMag and Gazette Tribune.
+One red flag to look out for in identifying a ClickBank product is when you search for reviews of the product in search engines like Google, most of the results are from local news publications such as Bellevue Reporter, LAMag and Gazette Tribune.

-We have never found one of these affiliate marketing news organizations to have medical experts involved with their content, nor have we ever reviewed a supplement promoted on ClickBank that we found to have an effective formulation, so we recommend avoiding ClickBank products entirely.
+We have never noted an affiliate marketing article published by one of these news organizations to have medical experts involved with their content, nor have we ever reviewed a supplement promoted on ClickBank that we found to have an effective formulation, so we recommend avoiding ClickBank products entirely.

 Exipure Amazon Issues